Pasta Amatriciana (one pan!)

 - Spice it up with additional red pepper flakes or black pepper.

-- For a vegetarian option, omit pancetta, use vegetable broth instead of chicken broth, and add 1 teaspoon smoked paprika for smokiness.
+- Vegetarian option: Omit pancetta, use vegetable broth instead of chicken broth, and add 1 teaspoon smoked paprika for smokiness.

 - Refrigerate leftovers, covered, for up to 3 days.
 You can freeze this pasta as well.
 Thaw overnight in the fridge before reheating.